Problem · Dubai to US market entry

 Three predictable failure points.

 • Gulf proof does not translate.
-Flagship projects on Sheikh Zayed Road, a seat on a DIFC advisory board, ruler-adjacent trust signals, Gulf industry awards, and capital relationships across the GCC are weight-bearing at home.
+Flagship projects on Sheikh Zayed Road, a seat on a DIFC specialist board, ruler-adjacent trust signals, Gulf industry awards, and capital relationships across the GCC are weight-bearing at home.
 In the US they are invisible.
 The American evaluator cannot place them in a US peer comparison.
 Past-performance evidence has to be restated in US-category terms with US comparables to register at all.
-Without that translation, the firm reads as untested in the US peer set regardless of what it has actually done.
+Without that translation, the company lands as untested in the US peer set regardless of what it has actually done.

 All three failures are architectural.
 None of them are fixed by more face time, a US sales hire alone, or better slides.